Community Legal Outreach Collaboration Keele (CLOCK)

 • Arrange court paper work

-Community Legal Companions are required to sign a code of conduct and volunteer 2 hours per week to assist at the Stoke on Trent Family Court CLOCK Desk.
+Community Legal Companions are bound by the CLOCK Code of Conduct and volunteer 2 hours per week to assist at the Stoke on Trent Family Court CLOCK Desk.

 Walking in a Litigant in Person's Shoes